mlgill/markdown_cv/index.md

 [MFOutParser](http://github.com/mlgill/mfoutparser) is a Python library I developed during my postdoctoral research that parses a particularly challenging text format and performs preliminary analysis on the resulting data using Pandas.

-### Python Book: "Unix and Python to the Rescue!"
+### Python Book

-I am co-author of an in progress, introductory book geared towards life scientists who want to learn Unix and Python.
+I am co-author of an in progress, introductory book, called "Unix and Python to the Rescue!", geared towards life scientists who want to learn Unix and Python.
 I wrote a [blog post](http://themodernscientist.com/posts/2015/2015-07-22-throwing_the_book_at_your_data/) announcing the project.

 ## __Technical Skills__